Enjection/ydb/ydb/docs/en/core/concepts/backup-collections.md

 ### Background operations {#background-operations}

-All backup and restore operations run asynchronously in the background, allowing you to:
+All backup operations run asynchronously in the background, allowing you to:

 - Continue normal database operations during backups
 - Monitor progress through the long operations API
 - Handle large datasets without blocking other activities
-- Schedule backups for optimal performance windows

 ## How backup collections work internally {#how-they-work}